 One of the toughest things about testing high-performance athletic gear like road bike shoes is that we only have so many feet and testing conditions.
 We're doomed to gloss over certain things and miss odds and ends that someone somewhere will be annoyed by.
 All we can do is do our due diligence and try like hell to find every single complaint, flaw, and quirk to bring it to light and plant a flag for readers.

 While it's true that we generally go out on the market to find and test the latest gear, we do actually keep a lot of the best road bike shoes and keep riding in them throughout the year.
 This gives us a great chance to update shoes with notes on durability or performance issues if anything unexpected arises.
 It also helps us look to newer products that use old, bad designs.

-We were lucky enough to keep these shoes for long enough to get in almost 1500 miles in hot, windy, wet, flat, hilly, and mountainous conditions.
-We tested primarily in southern Virginia, but also made it to hilly Richmond and the coastal and interior ranges along the Pacific surrounding San Diego.
-We're also sure to exploit our well-tenured friends and fellow group riders for guinea pigging, feedback, tech gossip, and support.
+As to terrain and training, we're incredibly lucky that we get to spend hundreds of miles in some of the most beautiful parts of the country.
+We're out in hot, windy, wet, flat, hilly, and mountainous conditions.
+We tested primarily in southern Virginia and made it to hilly Richmond and the coastal and interior ranges along the Pacific surrounding San Diego.
+We're also sure to exploit our well-tenured friends and fellow riders for guinea pigging, feedback, tech gossip, and support.
 We use our testing, research, and analysis to bring you honest, unbiased reviews.